Jay Coles

-Jay Coles (born December 17, 1995) is an American author of young adult fiction and composer of concert band music and member of ASCAP.
-His debut piece, entitled "Orchesis: The Legends of Thailand" was premiered in Wakayama-shi, Japan in December 2011.
+Jay Coles (born December 17, 1995) is an American author of young adult fiction and composer of concert band music and member of the American Society of Composers, Authors and Publishers.
+His debut piece, Orchesis: The Legends of Thailand, premiered in Wakayama-shi, Japan in December 2011.
 In addition to composing, Jay has written several novels over the years, including the Black Lives Matter-inspired stand-alone, Tyler Johnson Was Here, which was published March 20, 2018 by Little Brown Books for Young Readers.

+Jay Cole is also the author of the novel Your Final Moments, published in 2025.